WCCT-DX – Working Chute and Crowding Tub

 3 Main Reasons for puckboard poly sides on our Alleyways.

-- It is moisture resistance and can take a beating without cracking or breaking even in freezing temperatures.
+- It is moisture resistant and can take a beating without cracking or breaking even in freezing temperatures.

 - It is lighter weight, so easier for one person to pick up and move around.